Projective geometry and the quaternionic Feix-Kaledin construction: Background on projective geometries

 For a general Cartan geometry $M$ of type $(G,P)$, it follows that the vertical bundle of $\cC_M$ is (isomorphic to) $\cG\times_G T(G/P)\cong \cG\times_P(\g/\p)$, and the induced connection on $\cC_M$ is the $1$-form $\eta_\cC\colon T\cC_M\to \cG\times_P(\g/\p)$ induced by the (horizontal, $P$-equivariant) $1$-form $\eta+\p\colon T\cG\to\g/\p$.
 Let $\g_M=\cG\times_G\g\cong\cP\times_P\g$ and $\p_M=\cP\times_P \p$.
 Then the covariant derivative $\eta_M:=\tau^*\eta_\cC\colon TM\to \cP\times_P(\g/\p) \cong\g_M/\p_M$ of the tautological section $\tau$ is the $1$-form on $M$ induced by the pullback $\iota^*(\eta+\p)=\iota^*\eta+\p\colon T\cP\to \g/\p$.
 The Cartan condition means (equivalently) that $\eta_M$ is a bundle isomorphism.

-The key idea behind Cartan connections is that if $\cD$ is flat, then in a local trivialization $\cC_M$ by parallel sections over an open subset $U$, the tautological section $\tau|_U\colon U\to \cC|_U\cong U\times G/P$ defines a \emph{developing map} from $U$ to $G/P$: by the Cartan condition, these maps are local diffeomorphisms, which identify the universal cover of $M$ with a cover of an open subset of $G/P$.
+The key idea behind Cartan connections is that if $\cD$ is flat, then in a local trivialization $\cC_M$ by parallel sections over an open subset $U$, the tautological section $\tau|_U\colon U\to \cC|_U\cong U\times G/P$ defines a \emph{developing map} from $U$ to $G/P$: by the Cartan condition, these maps are local diffeomorphisms, identifying $M$ locally with $G/P$.
 Since this notion of development will be crucial to us, we establish it explicitly using a linear representation of the Cartan connection described in~\S\ref{s:pc-affine}.